sentclose/sentc-docs/docs/guide/e2ee/sortable.md

 ::::

-To get more information from the encrypted strings use this function:
+To get more information from the encrypted strings, use this function:

 :::: tabs#p